 The first thing to know is that traditionally, the profession has had two main branches – solicitors and barristers.
 However, in recent years the legal landscape has become much more complex, with chartered legal executives, paralegals, apprentices and more.
-This trend seems set to continue – read more about it in the “Apprenticeships” and “Paralegals” pages on this site.
+This trend seems set to continue – read more about it in “Apprenticeships” and “Paralegals” on pages 6-7.
 For now, however, here is a broad introduction to what solicitors and barristers do.

 Generally speaking, solicitors provide advice and assistance on matters of law.
 They are the first point of contact for people and organisations (eg, companies and charities) seeking legal advice and representation.
-Most solicitors work together in solicitorowned law firms, while others work in central or local government, in a legal department within a wider company or organisation, or in an alternative business structure (ABS) – an organisation which provides legal services, but is funded and controlled by a company (eg, the Co-operative Group).
+Most solicitors work together in solicitor-owned law firms, while others work in central or local government, in a legal department within a business or organisation, or in an alternative business structure (ABS) – an organisation which provides legal services, but is funded and controlled by a company (eg, the Co-operative Group).

 While solicitors are found in a variety of areas of law, the fundamentals of the job remain largely the same.
 These include a mixture of advisory and contentious (dispute) work, such as: